 Enforcement activities vary by police district across the city.
-The Second District, which covers the largest geographic area, has the largest number of ticket stops.
+The Second District, which covers the largest geographic area, has the most ticket stops.
 The Sixth District, in the eastern corner of the city, has the most arrests.
 However, it is important to note that the services provided within a police district may affect the stop data for that police district.
 For example, the highest number of non-ticket stops are recorded at the Department's Youth and Family Services Division in the Sixth District, primarily for arrests on court orders.
-Similarly, arrests at the Central Detention Facility - the location with the second most non-ticket stops - and stops on District waterways made by the Harbor Patrol Unit are both included in the First District.
+Similarly, arrests at the Central Detention Facility (the location with the second most non-ticket stops) and at the Superior Court of the District of Columbia (the location with the fourth most non-ticket stops), as well as stops on District waterways made by the Harbor Patrol Unit, are all included in the First District figures.